 Across Key Stage 2, teachers carefully plan writing tasks around their topic to ensure that writing has a clear purpose.

-We recently adopted use the mastery scheme ‘Power Maths’ for children in Reception through to 6.
+We follow the mastery scheme ‘Power Maths’ for children in Reception through to 6.
 This scheme will be used fully throughout the school from September 2020 in all year groups.
 We believe that this approach develops a culture of deep understanding, confidence and competence in maths – a culture that produces strong, secure mastery learning and real progress.

 For further information, please read the parent information below: